 A hot tub is a container that is filled with hot water to stimulate the feeling of pleasure and relaxation.
 They are commonly known as Jacuzzi and are intended to be used by multiple people at a time.

 The feeling of pleasure comes from the hot water soothing the muscles.
-This, accompanied with optional water jets or air bubble jets, can be comparable to having a warm massage.
+This, accompanied with optional water jets or air bubble jets, can be compared to having a warm massage.

 The water jets are a feature that is only found in modern hot tubs.
 In fact, modern hot tubs are very different than the earliest models of spas.